July 15, 2024 by Bojana Krstic

 How Long Do Emails Stay in the Archive?

 As long as you need them to.
-Again, the period for which you preserve your records depends on the purpose of the records.
+The period for which you preserve your records depends on the purpose of the records.
 Depending on which archiver you use, you can set custom retention periods and keep the emails for as long as you want.

 Think of it this way.
-After a project is finished, you might think that you’ll never need to view a particular email again.
+After a project is finished, you might think you’ll never need to read or use a particular email again.

 We always hope for the best, but what if your company gets sued in relation to this project and all communication detailing its implementation needs to be presented as evidence in court?

-It could cost your company money and reputation to go searching for an email that can save your business and then come to the realization that you deleted it a year ago.
+It could cost your company money and reputation to start searching for an email that can save your business only to realize that you deleted it a year ago.

 Here is a list of most retention periods by industry, as prescribed by relevant regulations: